matteosecli/pdf2archive/README.md

 ## Licensing
 + PDF2ARCHIVE is under GPLv3+
-+ The included ICC file is licensed in compliance with Adobe's license agreement: https://www.adobe.com/support/downloads/iccprofiles/icc_eula_win_dist.html
++ The file `AdobeRGB1998.icc` (included in binary form for portability reasons) is licensed in compliance with Adobe's license agreement: https://www.adobe.com/support/downloads/iccprofiles/icc_eula_win_dist.html
 + VeraPDF is dual-licensed under MPLv2+ and GPLv3+: http://verapdf.org/home/#licensing.
 The launcher scripts have been slightly modified to include a conditional command-line option that deals with the changes introduced by Java 9.